naman3824/ayurshuddhiwellness/README.md

 ### Code Style

 - Follow the ESLint configuration
-- Use TypeScript for type safety
+- Use JSDoc comments for documenting functions and components
 - Follow the component structure in the `components` directory
 - Keep pages in the appropriate language directory

 ### Adding New Pages

 1. Create a new directory in `app/[lang]`
-2. Add the page component with proper TypeScript types
+2. Add the page component
 3. Update the navigation if needed
 4. Add necessary metadata for SEO